 Canned tuna fish that contains soy

-Cold-pressed or expeller-pressed soy oil (ask your child’s doctor whether refined soy oil is safe)
+Cold-pressed or expeller-pressed soy oil.
+Ask your child’s healthcare provider whether refined soy oil is safe.

 Any commercial soups that contain soy flour

 Generic vegetable oil.
-Please note: The risk for an allergic reaction to soy lecithin and soy oils is low, but a reaction can occur.
+Note: The risk for an allergic reaction to soy lecithin and soy oils is low, but a reaction can happen.
 Studies show that most people who have an allergy to soy may eat products that contain soy lecithin and soy oils.
 This is because these substances are fat-based, and people with allergies react to the protein portion of the food.

 Granola, energy, or breakfast bars made with soy